-We are a Maryland corporation that focuses primarily on directly originating, investing in and managing senior floating-rate commercial mortgage loans and other debt and debt-like commercial real estate investments.
 We were formed to continue and expand the commercial real estate lending business established by Two Harbors Investment Corp., or Two Harbors, a publicly traded hybrid mortgage real estate investment trust.
-In the first quarter of 2015, Two Harbors established its commercial real estate lending business, TH Commercial Holdings LLC, collectively with its subsidiaries, our Predecessor.
+In the first quarter of 2015, Two Harbors established its commercial real estate lending business, TH Commercial Holdings LLC (now known as GP Commercial Holdings LLC), collectively with its subsidiaries, our Predecessor.
 Concurrently with the closing of our initial public offering, or the IPO, on June 28, 2017, we completed a formation transaction, or the Formation Transaction, pursuant to which we acquired from Two Harbors the equity interests in our Predecessor, including its portfolio of commercial real estate debt investments and related financing.
 In exchange, we issued 33,071,000 shares of our common stock and 1,000 shares of our 10% cumulative redeemable preferred stock to Two Harbors.
 Upon the completion of the Formation Transaction, our Predecessor became our wholly owned indirect subsidiary.
 On November 1, 2017, Two Harbors distributed to its common stockholders the 33,071,000 shares of our common stock it had acquired in connection with the Formation Transaction, allowing our market capitalization to be fully floating.
-We are externally managed by Pine River Capital Management L.P., or our Manager.